exonum/exonum-client/README.md

 `SendFunds` transaction is of three fields: `from` of `Hash` type, `to`  of `Hash` type and `amount` of `Uint64` type.
 This transaction can be used to send funds from `from` wallet to `to` wallet.

-Data of type `SendFunds` can be serialized into buffer:
+Data of type `SendFunds` can be serialized into byte array:

 ```javascript
 var data = {